yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/How_to_test_MCAN_on_AM62x.rst

 In summary:

 #.
-MCAN0_RX is brought out by pin 8 on User Expansion
+MCAN0_RX is brought out on pin 8 on User Expansion
 #.
-MCAN0_TX is brought out by pin 10 on User Expansion
+MCAN0_TX is brought out on pin 10 on User Expansion
 #.
-MCU_MCAN0_RX is brought out by pin 22 on MCU Header
+MCU_MCAN0_RX is brought out on pin 22 on MCU Header
 #.
-MCU_MCAN0_TX is brought out by pin 16 on MCU Header
+MCU_MCAN0_TX is brought out on pin 16 on MCU Header
 #.
-MCU_MCAN1_RX is brought out by pin 11 on MCU Header
+MCU_MCAN1_RX is brought out on pin 11 on MCU Header
 #.
-MCU_MCAN1_TX is brought out by pin 10 on MCU Header
+MCU_MCAN1_TX is brought out on pin 10 on MCU Header

 External CAN Transceiver:
 _________________________